Notebook of Avon Reah Smith-Ryan, 1942-1945

 Signed.
 A P Wavell, General

-First stop Tusemi - meals & quarters, pub opposite.
-Show gunners.
+First stop Terowie - meals & quarters, pub opposite.
+Show grounds.
 Entrained

-next morning, returned vehicles and rations for remainder of train journey.
+next morning, reloaded vehicles and rations for remainder of train journey.

-Land @ [[Oman?]] by GNQ Gradual changes from wheat to sheep.
+Lunch @ Quorn by CWA Gradual change from wheat to sheep.
+Some meals

-eaten on train & others at huts where Rly staff had taken water ready
+eaten on train & others at halts where Rly staff had boiling water ready

-Mountainous scenery, ranges & hills in distance - certain affect.
+Mountainous scenery, ranges & hills in distance - calm effect.

-Police Comms was @ sea level rising quickly to 2000 ft. drop down to 500
+Ochre.
+Commence @ sea level rising quickly to 2000 ft.
+Drop down to 500

 @ Lake Eyre district till reach 2000 ft again @ Alice Springs.